Gbps/fastlog/README.md

   * Works out-of-the-box
   * Sleek defaults
   * Simple, familiar `logging.Logger` interface with new features
-  * Supports all terminal types (for Linux, Windows, MacOS, etc.)
+  * Supports all Linux and MacOS terminals
-  * No external package dependencies
+  * Small footprint
   * Compatible with both Python 2.7 and Python 3
   * Modular styles, but customization is not required